 The conduit fitting ensures a liquid-tight connection between the IP66 kit and the corrugated conduit that protects the fiber optic cable.
-Follow "Procedure 1: Sealing the connection when the fiber is protected by corrugated conduit (recommended)" below to properly seal the connection.
+Follow "Sealing the Optical Connection: Fiber Protected by Corrugated Conduit (recommended)" below to properly seal the connection.

 The liquid-tight cable gland is used to waterproof the connection when the fiber is not protected by a conduit (not recommended).
-Follow "Procedure 2: Sealing the connection when the fiber is not protected by corrugated conduit (the absence of protective conduit is not recommended)" on the next page to properly seal the connection.
+Follow "Sealing the Optical Connection: Fiber not Protected by Corrugated Conduit (the absence of protective conduit is not recommended)" on the next page to properly seal the connection.